immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 There is no mechanism for getting a floor-relative _unbounded_ reference space.
 This is because the user may move through a variety of elevations (via stairs, hills, etc), making identification of a single floor plane impossible.

 ### Local reference spaces
 A _local_ experience is one which does not require the user to move around in space.
+There are two kinds of local experiences, eye-level local experiences and floor-level local experiences.

+#### Eye-level local reference space
-Sometimes referred to as "seated", this reference space's origin will be initialized at a position near the viewer's position at the time of creation.
-The exact `x`, `y`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for `local` experiences.
+_Eye-level_ local experiences, sometimes referred to as "seated" experiences, initialize their origin at a position near the viewer's position at the time of creation.
+The exact `x`, `y`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for local experiences.
 Some platforms may initialize these values to the viewer's exact position/orientation at the time of creation.
 Other platforms that allow users to reset a common local origin shared across multiple apps may use that origin instead.

+Eye-level local experiences use an `XRReferenceSpaceType` of `local`.

 Some example use cases:
 * Immersive 2D video viewer